watir/watirbook/installation/mac.md

 Regarding installing Ruby on Mac, I have good news and bad news.
 Good news is that Ruby is already installed by default, so you can skip this step if you just want to try Watir.
 Bad news is that you have an old version of Ruby installed.
 It will be good enough for trying Watir, but if you decide you want to use it, you will probably want to install a newer version of Ruby.
 So, for now, I will skip Ruby installation.
 I will cover it later.

-To check if Ruby is installed on your Mac, open Terminal application (located in `/Applications/Utilities`) any type `ruby -v`:
+To check if Ruby is installed on your Mac, open Terminal application (located in `/Applications/Utilities`) any type `ruby -v`.

+On 10.6 you should get this:

     $ ruby -v
     ruby 1.8.7 (2009-06-12 patchlevel 174) [universal-darwin10.0]

-You should get the same result as I did.
 Ruby 1.8.7 patchlevel 174 (released June 12, 2009).
 That is actually not so bad.

+On 10.5 you should get this:

+    $ ruby -v
+    ruby 1.8.6 (2009-06-08 patchlevel 369) [universal-darwin9.0]

+Ruby 1.8.6 is pretty old, as the date says (2009).
+Does not matter at the moment, you can install newer version of Ruby later.

-### RubyGems ###
+### RubyGems on 10.6 ###

 With RubyGems, the same story as with Ruby.
 It is already installed, but an old version.
 Let's see which version is here with `gem -v`: